Achieve an internationally recognised professional qualification

 Beyond Accreditation, we are now looking at ways to strengthen the growing community of Accredited Partnership Brokers (APBs) by facilitating global connections, peer support and learning – more to come.

-Three features of the Accreditation Programme
+Four features of the Accreditation Programme

-The Accreditation Programme has three strong features:
+The Accreditation Programme has four strong features:

 Accredited Partnership Brokers are able to:

-- Put APB (short for ‘Accredited Partnership Broker’) as a post-nominal after your name
+- Put APB (short for ‘Accredited Partnership Broker’) as a post-nominal after your name.

 - Put this logo in your CV or email signature alongside any other professional credentials:

-- Become a PBA Associate – which entitles you to help shape and build the organisation and to be eligible to apply to become an authorised PBA trainer, mentor or service provider
+- Become a PBA Associate – which entitles you to help shape and build the organisation and to be eligible to apply to become an authorised PBA trainer, mentor or service provider.

 For more information download the appropriate information sheet which provides you with more details of the programme, criteria for acceptance, timings and the costs involved:

-- Tailored pathways information sheet.
+- Collective pathway information sheet.

 The Accreditation Team:

-- Accreditation Coordinator – Marta Serafin
+- Accreditation Coordinator – Marta Serafin: accreditation@partnershipbrokers.org

-If you want to have a conversation with someone from the Accreditation team about whether the programme is right for you – contact the Accreditation Programme Coordinator on accreditation@partnershipbrokers.org
+If you want to have a conversation with someone from the Accreditation team about whether the programme is right for you – contact the Accreditation Coordinator on accreditation@partnershipbrokers.org